noe2019/Medecine-Recommender/README.md

 # My AI Doctor

-This documentation explains the backend, frontend, and application installation process for the AI Doctor web app, which predicts diseases based on user-inputted symptoms and provides recommendations.
+This documentation explains the backend, frontend, and application installation process for the AI Doctor web app, which predicts diseases based on user-inputted symptoms and provides medications and life style recommendations.

 ## 1. Backend